Sufficient conditions for Strassen's additivity conjecture: Further bounds for Waring rank

 which can be rewritten as

 where $y_1,\dotsc,y_{n-1},x,L$ are linearly independent linear forms.
 So this quadratic form has rank $n+1$.
 Hence $\rk F \geq 2n+1$.
-It is easy to see that $\rk F \leq 2n+1$, see \cite{Carlini:2015uq}.
+It is easy to see that $\rk F \leq 2n+1$, see \cite{MR3506475}.
 So $\rk F = 2n+1$ is determined and equality holds in the bound of Theorem~\ref{thm: cgv} with $a=2$. \end{example}

 \begin{example} Kleppe \cite{Kleppe:1999fk} and De Paris \cite{MR3437175} showed that every ternary quartic has rank at most $7$, and Kleppe showed that rank $7$ is attained by a ternary quartic of the form $y^2(x^2+yz)$, consisting of a smooth conic plus a doubled tangent line.
-(This is not the only ternary quartic of rank $7$; see \cite[Theorem~3.6]{Kleppe:1999fk}.)
 We are in a position to give an alternative to Kleppe's proof that $F = y^2(x^2+yz)$ has rank $7$.
 It is easy to see $\rk(F) \leq 7$ ($\rk(x^2 y^2) = 3$ and $\rk(y^3 z) = 4$).
 Note that

 giving a $2$ dimensional affine space of ternary cubics of rank $5$.
 So $\rk(F) \geq 7$.
 Thus $\rk(F) = 7$ is determined and equality holds in the bound of Theorem~\ref{thm: cgv} with $a=3$. \end{example}